Have you ever thought about making the jump and becoming a professional life coach?

 Life Coaching Discovery Session

 This 60 to 90-minute session is your client’s first step in their coaching journey.
 As a coach, you can start exploring what your client wants to change in their life and how coaching can help them realize what is working and what isn’t.
-From here, you can decide if you’d like to continue your work in a larger package.
+From here, you can decide if you’d like to continue your work, offering a larger package.

 In this type of package (which you can create and sell in Paperbell), you charge your clients up-front for multiple sessions.
-You can also utilise a payment plan to spread the payments out, in line with the sessions.
+You can also utilize a payment plan to spread the payments out in line with the sessions.
 For example, you might provide 6 monthly coaching sessions with 6 monthly payments.

-With this type of package, your clients get on an automatically recurring monthly subscription (which you can easily set up with Paperbell), and commit to a certain number of sessions each month.
-Subscriptions ensure even income for coaches, and are a great way for clients to know that they will always be supported on an ongoing basis.
+With this package, your clients get an automatically recurring monthly subscription (which you can easily set up with Paperbell) and commit to a certain number of sessions each month.
+Subscriptions are a consistent income source for coaches and are a great way for clients to know that they will always be supported on an ongoing basis.

 This package is ideal for clients who have already invested in a good amount of coaching sessions and feel like they need someone to keep them accountable for any set goals.
 As a coach, this package serves as a quarterly follow-up with your client to ensure that their life continues to move in the right direction.

-Time: How much of your time are you investing in your client and coaching packages?
-If you’re spending 1 hour with a client, plus another 10-15 minutes per day sending emails, you should make sure that you’re getting paid for those hours.
+How much of your time are you investing in your client and coaching packages?
+If you spend one hour with a client plus another 10-15 minutes per day sending emails, you should ensure you’re getting paid for all those hours.

-Skills: Do you have an extensive database of case studies that you can show to interested individuals?
+Do you have an extensive database of case studies that you can show to interested individuals?
 Do you have the necessary training and certifications?
 Are you looking to elevate your business, or are you trying to kickstart a business?
-As your skills increase, your clients’ results increase, and in turn, your rate should increase.
+As your skills increase, your clients’ results increase, and your rate should increase, too.

-Continuous Review: As your business expands, make sure that you review your prices.
-Be confident when presenting your rates to potential clients.
-Show them the results, and let them know that you’re transforming lives.
+As your business expands, make sure that you review your prices regularly.
+If your value increases, the value of your sessions increases, too.
+Be confident when presenting your rates to potential clients and show them the results they can achieve working with you.